William Clarence Matthews: Burlington baseball

 While playing in the Northern League, Matthews faced discrimination from fans and other players.
-Sam Appcrious, who like Matthews was from Selma, refused to play against Matthews when their teams played each other.
+Sam Apperious, who like Matthews was from Selma, refused to play against Matthews when their teams played each other.
 At some points in the season, he was moved to the outfield in order to prevent his opponents from spiking him (injuring him with their metal cleats when sliding at him).

 The Burlington team, like most of the Northern League teams, was staffed by a number of "kangaroos" or players from the National League or American League upset with their contracts who would jump from league to league.
 These players would often return to those leagues and leave the Burlington team leading to regular turnover of players.
 Thus, Matthews was one of only four players who played for the entire season for the team.
 This would be his only year in professional baseball as he entered Boston University School of Law to work on his law degree in Fall 1905.

 Law and politics

 Matthews passed the bar exam and married Pamela Belle Lloyd from Hayneville, Alabama in 1908.
 He coached Boston high school baseball teams for a few years during this period in order to put himself through law school (Boston Latin School, Dorchester High School, and Noble and Greenough School).
-However, Matthews eventually replaced his mentor at Harvard William Henry Lewis as the Assistant U.S. Attorney for the Boston area.
+However, Matthews eventually replaced his mentor at Harvard, William H. Lewis, as the assistant U.S. Attorney for the Boston area.
 From 1920 to 1923, Matthews became the chief legal counsel for the Marcus Garvey founded Universal Negro Improvement Association and African Communities League.

 During the 1924 Presidential election, Matthews became an important supporter of the Republican Party and Calvin Coolidge.
 Although both Matthews and his mentor at Harvard William Henry Lewis were active Republicans, Lewis decided to support John W. Davis, the Democratic candidate for the Presidency because he felt the Republicans were not taking a strong enough stance against the Ku Klux Klan.
 Matthews, in contrast, became the Head of the Colored Division of the Republican National Committee in 1924.
 Matthews' position was the first time that a major U.S. political party put an African-American in charge of efforts to organize the African-American vote.
 Matthews criticized Lewis for leaving the Republican party and because of his efforts African-Americans in the North voted overwhelmingly for Coolidge.
 Following the 1924 election, Matthews delivered a list of seventeen demands to improve the position of African-Americans in the Coolidge administration.

-When Coolidge won, Matthews moved to Washington, D.C. and became an Assistant Attorney General.
+When Coolidge won, Matthews moved to Washington, D.C., and became an Assistant Attorney General.
 He was assigned to cases in Nebraska (October 1925), Illinois (December 1925), and finally to deal with water issues in California (June 1926).